Mississippi River crest revised upward

 Based on the new forecast, the Cape Girardeau Public Works Department expects to close one of the downtown floodgates by this weekend.

-“We will be closing the Themis Street floodgate, based on the updated forecast, sometime Friday,” Stan Polivick, director of Cape Girardeau’s Public Works Department, said Thursday afternoon.
-“But we won’t have to close the Broadway gate.”
-That gate, he said, can stay open as long as the river crest remains below 37.5 feet.
+Stan Polivick, director of Cape Girardeau's Public Works Department, said Thursday he expected the city would close the Themis Street floodgate by Friday afternoon.

+"But we won't have to close the Broadway gate," he said and explained the Broadway gate can stay open as long as the river crest remains below 37.5 feet.

 The record crest at Cape Girardeau was 48.86 feet Jan.
 2, 2016.
 Last year the river crested at 46.36 feet June 11, which was the fifth-highest crest in the city's history.

 Do you crave business news?
 Check out B Magazine, and the B Magazine email newsletter.
-Check it out at www.semissourian.com/newsletters to find out more.
+Check it out at semissourian.com/newsletters to find out more.

 Connect with the Southeast Missourian Newsroom: